PragmaticFlow/NBomber.Docs/docs/nbomber/json-config.md

         })
         .WithInit(context =>
         {
-            // On Scenario Init, the CustomScenarioSettings defined in JSON Config
+            // On Scenario Init, the corresponding CustomSettings defined in JSON Config
             // will be passed and loaded here.
             // highlight-start
             _customSettings = context.CustomSettings.Get<CustomScenarioSettings>();